xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_finanzdaten/FinancialServices_Customer_Loyalty_Program.md

 * check performance tab if *Query Saturation* and *Disk Usage* graphs are displaying activity.
 * check in ksqlDB cluster the flow tab to follow the expansion easier.
 If it is not visible refresh the webpage in browser.

+**Persistent queries** are server-side queries that run indefinitely processing rows of events.
+You issue persistent queries by deriving new streams and new tables from existing streams or tables.

 ![Persistent Queries](img_customer_loyalty_program/products_pq.png)

 If you want to know more about joining streams and tables check out the [ksqlDB Documentation](https://docs.ksqldb.io/en/latest/developer-guide/joins/join-streams-and-tables/) for more information.